This post may contain affiliate links. Read the full disclosure

-An island country which is home to countless spiritual places where you can meditate for hours, enthralling beaches where you can unwind, and the wildlife which is worth mentioning – Sri Lanka is a treasure trove for travellers.
+Sri Lanka is home to countless spiritual places where you can meditate for hours, enthralling beaches where you can unwind, and the wildlife which is worth mentioning – Sri Lanka is a treasure trove for travellers.

 Its eternal natural beauty is something that lures oodles of tourists from every nook and corner of the world.
 The landscape in Sri Lanka is so diverse that a single visit to this popular travel destination is not enough to explore its every aspect.

-For those who have just planned a 5-day Sri Lanka holiday, below is a list of top places to visit in the country to make your short vacation a memorable one.
+When planning your Sri Lanka holiday, below is a list of top places to visit in the country to make your vacation a memorable one.

 Best Time to Visit Sri Lanka

 The climate of the country remains moderate.
 Whereas, the temperature differs for both the highland areas and coastal regions.
 In highland areas, the temperature varies between 15 and 18 degrees celsius.
 On the other hand, in coastal regions, the temperature ranges from 25 to 30 degrees celsius.

 The weather in Sri Lanka is dictated by two monsoon seasons – South-Western and North-Eastern.